PrismarineJS/prismarine-realms/README.md

 await api.getRealm('1234567')
 ```

-#### getRealmFromInvite(realmInviteCode: string, skipAccept: boolean): Promise<Realm>
+#### getRealmFromInvite(realmInviteCode: string, invite: boolean): Promise<Realm>

 *(Bedrock Edition Only)* Gets detailed information about a Realm from the invite code and adds it to the authenticating accounts Realms list if not present.
-If skipAccept is true, the Realm will not be added to the authenticating accounts Realms list.
+If invite is false, the Realm will not be added to the authenticating accounts Realms list.

 ```js
 await api.getRealmFromInvite('AB1CD2EFA3B') // https://realms.gg/AB1CD2EFA3B will work as well